denehoffman/rustitude/crates/rustitude-core/README.md

 }
 ```

-Rather than bind the `struct` directly, we prefer to bind a function which returns an `Amplitude`, a wrapper struct that implements `#[pyclass]` and can be used in the Python interface.
+Rather than bind the `struct` directly, we prefer to bind a function which returns a `PyAmpOp`, a wrapper struct that implements `#[pyclass]` and can be used in the Python interface.
 The `pyo3_module` function will then need to be added to the `rustitude` crate's [`lib.rs`](https://github.com/denehoffman/rustitude/blob/main/src/lib.rs) file.
 This step is a bit problematic, since it means new amplitudes cannot be added without modifying `rustitude` itself.
 For this reason, developers may want to work with their own fork of the repository rather than using the one installed by `cargo` if they wish to use Python.
 This is a limitation of `pyo3`, which doesn't recognize class bindings across crates.

 # TODOs